16 Foods That Stop Sugar Cravings

 I find that whenever I significantly cut sugar from my diet that everything changes—for the better.
 I physically and mentally feel better.
 My energy is high, I’m alert and that “fog” in my brain is lifted.

 But getting there is tough, and fighting off the cravings is a constant battle.
 So, what should you eat when you’re in the process of eliminating sugar from your diet without diving head first into, you know, a giant bowl of ice cream?
-We went to the experts for their best suggestions on the foods to add to your diet that will ease you into a sugar free existence with as little pain as possible, including David Zinczenko, author of Zero Sugar Diet: The 14 Day Plan to Flatten Your Belly, Crush Cravings and Help Keep You Lean for Life.
+We went to the experts for their best suggestions on the foods to add to your diet that will ease you into a sugar-free existence with as little pain as possible, including David Zinczenko, author of Zero Sugar Diet.

 The key to getting your body adjusted to your no sugar way of life is to help your body along so it starts craving healthier snacks instead of the junk you were accustomed to.
 Registered nurse and founder of RemediesForMe.com Rebecca Lee suggests incorporating a small side of veggies into every meal and whenever possible, opt for healthier meals.